Learning to Solve the AC-OPF using Sensitivity-Informed Deep Neural Networks: Introduction

 To cater to the second challenge of frequent model changes, sample-efficient learning models that generalize well are well motivated.
-One way to achieve that is by prudently designing the DNN architecture using prior information.
-For instance, by seeking an input-convex DNN when the underlying input-output mapping is convex~\cite{Zhang20icnn}, or using DNNs that \emph{unroll} an iterative optimization algorithm~\cite{ZhangWangGiannakis19}, or adopting graph-based priors~\cite{RibeiroGNNOPF}, \cite{yang2020robust}.
+One way to achieve that is via meta-learning, according to which training datasets generated from diverse grid topologies are used to train a vector of meta-weights~\cite{chen2020metalearning}.
+When it later comes to training a DNN to handle a particular topology, its weights are initialized to the values of meta-weights.
+Alternatively, the sample efficiency of learning models could be improved by prudently designing the DNN architecture upon leveraging prior information.
+For example, by seeking an input-convex DNN when the underlying input-output mapping is convex~\cite{Zhang20icnn}, or using DNNs that \emph{unroll} an iterative optimization algorithm~\cite{ZhangWangGiannakis19}, or adopting graph-based priors~\cite{RibeiroGNNOPF}, \cite{yang2020robust}.
 The previously mentioned approaches that design objective functions based on OPF constraints and KKT conditions may also be seen as including prior knowledge in training, thus enhancing learnability.

 Recent works in the general area of \emph{physics-informed learning} aim at incorporating prior information on the underlying data, not occurring in conventional training datasets~\cite{Raissi19}.
 Specifically, for learning solutions of differential equations, the derivatives of DNN output with respect to input carry obvious virtue.
 Suitably utilizing these derivatives yields significant advantages in such applications~\cite{Raissi19},~\cite{misyris2020PINN}.
 While for differential equations derivatives with respect to time and/or space dimensions emerge naturally, sensitivities in an optimization problem have been underappreciated.
 To this end, our recent work proposed a novel approach of training sensitivity informed DNNs (SI-DNN), intended to learn OPF solutions~\cite{SGKCB2020}.
 Training SI-DNNs requires computing the sensitivities of OPF minimizers with respect to the input parameters.
 For DC-OPF posed as linear or quadratic programs, computing these sensitivities is simpler, and using these to train DNNs yielded remarkable improvements; see~\cite{SGKCB2020}.